Obtaining a HUD loan is a meticulous process, but the introduction of the HUD Lean application in 2009 has considerably streamlined this process.

-However, according to Cambridge Realty Capital founder and chairman Jeffrey Davis, there are some things that borrowers can do on their end that can speed up the process and, ultimately, get them their funding in a more timely manner.
-“Borrowers applying for a popular HUD funding program in today’s market are finding that accuracy and attention to detail is not an option,” Davis stated.
+However, according to Cambridge Realty Capital President Andrew L. Erkes, there are some things that borrowers can do on their end that can speed up the process and, ultimately, get them their funding in a more timely manner.
+“Borrowers applying for a popular HUD funding program in today’s market are finding that accuracy and attention to detail is not an option,” Erkes stated.

 Waiting a year to get a HUD loan is extreme, but it does happen with some lenders.
 By contrast, Cambridge clients typically have a much shorter wait to receive their funding.
 Closing deals and delivering funds efficiently and expeditiously is just one of the things that sets Cambridge apart from other lenders.
 It is part of The Signature Experience™, developed by Cambridge in order to better serve its clientele.

-However, the borrower also some control when it comes to the timing of executing a deal, and that involves having the right information and documentation available at the start of the transaction.
-“It’s important for borrowers to carefully and pragmatically review the checklists provided by their lender to make certain that all the information bases have been covered,” Davis advises.
+However, the borrower also has some control when it comes to the timing of executing a deal, and that involves having the right information and documentation available at the start of the transaction.
+“It’s important for borrowers to carefully and pragmatically review the checklists provided by their lender to make certain that all the information bases have been covered,” Erkes advises.
 “The guiding principle in this endeavor is that more is better than less.”
-The more documentation a borrower can provide up front, the shorter that gap between opening and closing of the deal.
+The more documentation a borrower can provide upfront, the shorter the gap between the opening and closing of the deal.
 In other words, there is no such thing as “too much paperwork.”

 Unfortunately, “it’s not uncommon for borrowers to submit data that’s incomplete, which can lead to unwanted problems.”
 Incomplete data always hampers the application process and also decreases the chance that the borrower will get the money he needs.